pkp/pkp-docs/learning-ops/3.5/workflow.md

 * **Title & Abstract**: Edit the preprint title, subtitle, and abstract.
 * **Contributors**: Add, edit, or remove preprint contributors.
-* **Metadata**: Add or edit additional metadata requested by the server such as keywords.This item will only appear for servers who have enabled the collection of additional metadata in [their metadata settings](https://docs.pkp.sfu.ca/learning-ojs/journal-managers/en/policies.html#metadata-settings).
+* **Metadata**: Add or edit additional metadata requested by the server such as keywords.
+This item will only appear for servers who have enabled the collection of additional metadata in [their metadata settings](https://docs.pkp.sfu.ca/learning-ojs/journal-managers/en/policies.html#metadata-settings).
 * **References**: Add or edit the reference list for the submission.
 Note that every reference should be entered on a new line.
-This item will only appear for journals who have enabled the collection of references in [their metadata settings](https://docs.pkp.sfu.ca/learning-ojs/journal-managers/en/policies.html#metadata-settings).
+This item will only appear for servers who have enabled the collection of references in [their metadata settings](https://docs.pkp.sfu.ca/learning-ojs/journal-managers/en/policies.html#metadata-settings).
 **Galleys**: The preprint uploaded by the author is automatically listed under Galleys.
 Depending on your workflow, if the galley has been updated or prepared for publication, you should upload the final files for publication.
-For more information on which galley formats OPS accepts, and how to add, manage, and preview galleys, see [the documentation](https://docs.pkp.sfu.ca/learning-ojs/editorial-workflow/en/production#what-galleys-formats-can-ojs-accept)
+For more information on which galley formats OPS accepts, and how to add, manage, and preview galleys, see [the OJS documentation on formats](https://docs.pkp.sfu.ca/learning-ojs/editorial-workflow/en/production#what-galleys-formats-can-ojs-accept), which also applies to OPS.
 **Permissions & Disclosure**: Edit copyright holder, copyright year, and license.
 These are generally filled in automatically according to the server’s settings.
 Use this tab to override these defaults.
 **Preprint Entry**: Assign the preprint to a section and/or category, or update its section and/or category if it has already been assigned.